Can People with Tooth Decay Get Teeth Whitening Treatments

 Once all existing dental issues the patient is dealing with have been addressed, preparations can begin for the patient’s teeth whitening treatment.
 Customized mouth trays are typically used for professional whitening treatments, so an impression of the patient’s mouth is taken.
 This can be done by having the person bite into a mold or by making a model of their teeth with digital images.
 The mold or data is sent to a lab that makes mouth trays.
 It should be ready in two weeks so the patient can start their whitening treatments.

-Check out what others are saying about our dental services on Yelp: Teeth Whitening in Stoughton, MA
+Check out what others are saying about our dental services on Yelp: Teeth Whitening in Sharon, MA

 Explore teeth whitening

 Teeth whitening treatments can make your teeth whiter than they ever have been.
-Call or stop by our Stoughton clinic to learn more about the process.
+Call or stop by our Sharon clinic to learn more about the process.

-Request an appointment or call Dentistry on Park, LLC at 781-443-8131 for an appointment in our Stoughton office.
+Request an appointment or call Dentistry on Park, LLC at 781-443-8131 for an appointment in our Sharon office.

 Recent Posts